Geology

 Z ScaleDoubleThe vertical exaggeration to be applied to the output object.

-Existing GMF FilenameFileThe name of an existing GMF.
+Existing GMF FilenameStringThe name of an existing GMF.
 This file will be loaded and the surfaces added to the current hierarchy being created.

-Current GMF FilenameFileThe name of the current GMF being created.
+Current GMF FilenameStringThe name of the current GMF being created.
 This file can be overwritten or appended to each time the Write Surface button is pressed.

-Overwrite GMF FileBooleanCauses the Current GMF file to be overwritten when the Write Layer button is selected.
-This toggle is on by default but automatically turned off when using an Existing GMF Filename, or after the Write Layer button is selected.
+Overwrite GMF FileBooleanCauses the Current GMF file used while creating the hierarchy to be overwritten when the Write Layer button is selected.
+On by default but automatically turned off when using an Existing GMF Filename, or after the Write Layer button is selected.

-Preserve BottomBooleanWhen selected, the places where the TIN has reached the bottom of a boring will not be dropped.
+Preserve BottomBooleanWhen selected, the places where the TIN has reached the bottom of the boring will not be dropped.

 SamplesBooleanPrevents or allows samples from being created or displayed.